ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 3. `ValidationFormState` is a custom validation control.
 4. The buttons tie into the boolena control properties to manage their state.

 The custom controls are covered in separate articles that are referenced in the Links section.
+I haven't abstracted this further so you can see a full form in action.
+You can move all the Title, Edit Form and button sections into a FormWrapper component.

 ```html
 @namespace Blazor.Database.Components